meshplay/meshplay/docs/pages/concepts/logical/workspaces.md

 ### Connections

-- Connections in Meshery refer to various resources that can be either managed or unmanaged, but are discovered and made accessible for use.
+- Connections in Meshplay refer to various resources that can be either managed or unmanaged, but are discovered and made accessible for use.
 Examples of Connections include Kubernetes clusters, Prometheus instances, Jaeger services, Nginx deployments, and more.
 These Connections serve as a fundamental part of Workspaces, as users can deploy infrastructure designs within the context of these Connections.
 - Connections can be assigned to one or more environments.
 - Same connection can be assigned to multiple environments.